-Hypoglycemia is the medical term for low blood sugar.
-In newborns, hypoglycemia is common immediately after birth, but it usually corrects itself when the infant begins feeding regularly.
+Hypoglycemia, or low blood sugar, is common in newborns.
+It often occurs immediately after birth and corrects itself when the infant begins feeding regularly.

 Doctors usually detect hypoglycemia when the infant is still in the hospital.
 They do not send infants with hypoglycemia home until their blood sugar is stable.

 Sometimes, however, hypoglycemia may persist or come back.
 If hypoglycemia occurs after the first

 Hypoglycemia in a newborn is treatable.
 However, without treatment, this medical condition can cause lasting damage.
 Parents and caregivers who notice symptoms of hypoglycemia must act quickly.
 A doctor may recommend giving sugar gel, providing more regular feeds, or supplementing breast milk with formula.

 In this article, learn about the signs of hypoglycemia in a newborn.
 This article also covers causes, treatments, and prevention.

 Most doctors consider blood glucose that is below 47 milligrams per deciliter (mg/dl) to be the definition of hypoglycemia in newborns.

 When an infant has symptoms, a parent or caregiver may notice: